-This is completely normal behaviour, so as a parent, it is your responsibility to make sure you provide the right types of food at the right times and leave the rest up to your child.
-Toddlers normally develop good signals for hunger and fullness and should be able to decide how much they want to eat and, in fact, whether they want to eat at all.
+This is typical toddler behaviour, so as a parent, you can help your child develop by providing the right types of foods at the right times and leave the rest up to your child.
+Toddlers typically develop good signals for hunger and fullness and should be able to decide how much and, in fact, whether they want to eat at all.

 Tips for developing healthy eating habits

 - Be a good role model and eat healthy, regular meals – your toddler will pick up good habits by watching you.
 Eating together provides a great opportunity for family bonding.